Skip to main content

 • Hierarchies and Folders

-• Hierarchies (e.g., time or geography) allow for drill-down functionality.
+• Hierarchies (e.g., time or geography) enable drill-down functionality.

-• Columns can be organized into folders or nested groups for better clarity.
+• Columns can be organized into folders or nested groups to enhance clarity and navigation.

 • Column and Table Permissions

-• Control which users or roles can see or interact with specific elements.
+• Permissions control which users or roles can view or interact with specific elements.

-• Essential for data security and for tailoring the experience to different audiences.
+• This is essential for ensuring data security and tailoring the user experience for different audiences.

 Common Tasks in the Presentation Layer